 - Attend trade shows and events to connect with potential customers and partners.

-- Develop a sales strategy that aligns with your go-to-market plan and helps you effectively reach and engage with your target market.
+- Develop a sales strategy that aligns with your market plan and helps you effectively reach and engage with your target market for long term.

 - Train your sales team on your UVP, messaging, and positioning, so they can effectively communicate the value of your product or service.

 - Leverage technology such as CRM and automation to streamline sales processes and increase efficiency.

 Once your plan is in place, it’s important to track and measure your progress to ensure that you’re on track to achieve your goals.